SMX Convention Center Manila: Events

 Since its opening in November 2007, the SMX Convention Center Manila has held some of the largest trade events in the country, including CITEM's Manila FAME International, International Food and Beverage Expo, Global Link MP's China Products Exhibition, Manufacturing Technology World Series, and Primetrade Asia's Manila International Book Fair.
 The ASEAN Tourism Investment Forum 2008 and the 8th International Conference of Asian Clinical Oncology Society were also held at the SMX Convention Center.

 SMX Manila is the main venue of Cosplay Mania's series of events since 2010, after their initial tenure at the Megatrade Hall in SM Megamall.
 It is also the venue of Bo Sanchez's Feast Conference since 2012, when it was previously known as the Kerygma Conference.

 On November 28 and 29, 2011, the 5th National G12 Conference was held at SMX.
 The event used all four exhibit halls and the function rooms.
 With almost 20,000 guests, the event exceeded the typical capacity of the Convention Center of 12,000.
 The four halls were converted into one huge space.

 From 2015 to 2018, the Asia Pop Comic Convention was annually held at the SMX.

 On November 12, 2017, the Gala Dinner of the 31st ASEAN Summit was held at SMX.

 On March 24 and 25, 2018, ComicCon Asia was held at SMX.

 In addition to exhibitions and conventions, it can accommodate other events and concerts.
 In August 2008, international artist Alicia Keys' As I Am Tour and the grand finale of GMA Network's Pinoy Idol were held at SMX.

+The 2026 Philippine Pokémon Master Ball League, a qualifying tournament for the 2026 Pokémon World Championships, was held at Function Room 5 of the convention center on April 25 and 26.